anapdh/ror-capstoneproject/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet) ![](https://img.shields.io/badge/RoR-red)

 > This is the final project for Ruby on Rails Microverse's Module: a Twitter Clone.
->

 # TweetHub
 Features on this project:

 1. After creating an account, a user can log in to the app only by typing the username and password.
 2. The user is presented with the homepage that includes:
     1. Left-side menu with current user information and main navigation.
-    2. All *Tweets/Opinions* in the centre od the scree, as the main content.
+    2. All *Tweets/Opinions* in the center of the screen, as the main content.
     3. Right-side section with *Who to follow*.
     4. More information about a user when clicking on its profile.
 3. The *Tweets* section includes: